second-state/whitepapers/buidl-developer-tool/why-buidl.md

 ## Before BUIDL

 Before BUIDL came along, developers would have to endure many steps in order to deploy a DApp on a public blockchain.
 The old way was time consuming, taking between **4 to 8 hours** to complete the entire setup.
-The following steps are an example of what developers used to do in the past.
+The following steps are an example of what developers **used to do in the past**.

 * Install the [Chrome browser](https://www.google.com/chrome/)
 * Install [metamask Chrome extension](https://metamask.io/)